FadyMorris/andela-gen-ai_P1_support-agent-assistant/reports/PI_report_en.md

-# P1 Report: Support Agent Assistant
+# Project Report: Support Agent Assistant
 ## Architecture Overview

 The Support Agent Assistant is a lightweight system that accepts user queries and returns structured JSON responses with confidence estimates and recommended actions.